Achievable logoAchievable logo

 Verifying solutions

-A solution to a differential equation is a function that makes the equation true when you substitute the function and its derivatives into the equation.
+A solution to a differential equation is a function that satisfies the equation when you substitute it in with its derivatives.

 • Differentiate the given function as needed.